freenas/freenas-docs/userguide/storage.rst

   on a hardware controller.

 * to extend a RAIDZ2 requires a minimum of four additional drives.
-The result is a stripe of two RAIDZ2 vdevs, similar to RAID 60 on a hardware controller.
+The result is a stripe of RAIDZ2 vdevs, similar to RAID 60 on a hardware controller.